 - The key to sustained diabetes remission is losing weight and keeping the weight off

-- Having long term support from a dietitian makes it easier to lose weight and maintain weight loss, click here to book a free phone call with one of our dietitians to find out more about the programme today
+- Having long term support from a dietitian makes it easier to lose weight and maintain weight loss, click here to find out more about the programme today

 - Weight regain is a normal part of the weight management journey, identifying weight regain early and having a plan in place can stop you from going back to square one